Lynn Jackson: CEO

 Rob Swindells: Deputy CEO, Headteacher CCSC

 Rob began his career at Chesterton Community Sports College in 1997 as an NQT and quickly establishing himself as a strong team member and gained promotion holding both pastoral and curriculum responsibilities.
 In 2006 he became Assistant Headteacher and joined the Senior Leadership Team at Chesterton Community Sports College, becoming Headteacher in 2012.
-He now also serves as Deputy CEO for the Academy Trust.
+He now also serves as Deputy CEO and CFO for the Trust.
 Rob has also worked across other schools and helped them to develop their capacity and structure in order to improve.
 He was also responsible for developing the highly successful ICT services that many local schools now purchase from the Trust.
 Rob is passionate about school improvement and has an established reputation for having a clear strategic vision and a drive to lead change in the interests of the children.
 He is leading the Trust’s curriculum development strategy.

 Diane Beardsmore: Director of Pupil Health, Well-being and Safety, Headteacher Churchfields Primary School

-Stella Booth: Director of Teaching and Learning, OAKS SCITT Board member
+Stella Formosa: Director of Teaching and Learning, Headteacher at Chesterton Primary School